mdda/mdda.github.io/_posts/AI/2015-08-31-eligibility-traces.md

 more justification

 Musings : Gimbal Learning
 ------------------------------------------------

 Looks like [Lecture 8 of the Reingforcement Learning  Course by David Silver](rl-course-by-david-silver-lecture-8-integrating-learning-and-planning-2/) is super-relevant to the Gimbal control problem that I've been considering.

 It's also interesting that the things I had already assumed would have been obvious are currently considered state-of-the-art.

+In summary :

+*  Learn model from real world by observing state transitions, and then learning {state, action}-to-state mapping
+   +  Also learn {state, action}-to-Reward mapping (almost a separate model)
+*  Apply model-free methods to model-simulated world
+*  Once 'correct' action has been selected, actually perform it
+*  Now we have new real-world learning to fine-tune world model with

+To apply this to gimbal, seems like one could present 'target trajectories' to controller in turn, letting it learn a common world-model, with different reward-models for each goal.
+And let it self-play...

 Musings :ICLR